AnyLog-co/documentation/08- Blockchain & Metadata/05- Unitfied Namespace.md

 ## Ingesting Data with `dynamic=true`

-When setting `dynamic=true` in a `run msg client` command, the MQTT message client switches from mapping-based processing to scalar-value processing — similar to how OPC-UA data is handled.
+`dynamic=true` in a `run msg client` command replaces specifying a fixed `table=...` — instead of you naming the destination table, AnyLog derives and auto-creates it, and generates a UNS structure for it as part of the blockchain's metadata.
+That's independent of whether you also provide column mapping (`column.*`); there are two distinct cases depending on the shape of the incoming payload.

+Because `dynamic=true` always needs to publish the auto-generated table/UNS policy to the blockchain, every example below includes `master_node = !ledger_conn` — that's required for `dynamic=true` specifically, unlike plain inline or policy-based mapping, which don't create new policies and so don't need it.

+### Case 1: no column mapping — single scalar value per message

-In this mode, AnyLog expects each incoming message to carry a **single scalar value** (integer, float, string, or boolean) rather than a full JSON payload.
-The topic path itself becomes the namespace, and AnyLog automatically generates a UNS hierarchy from it.
+When no `column.*` mapping is given, AnyLog expects each incoming message to carry a **single scalar value** (integer, float, string, or boolean) rather than a full JSON payload — similar to how OPC-UA data is handled.
+The topic path itself becomes the namespace, and each topic segment gets its own table.

 ```anylog
 <run msg client where